EFXT — Enerflex Ltd.

 2. Strategic Updates and Business Highlights

-- Enerflex announced a definitive agreement to divest the majority of its APAC operations to INNIO Group, focusing on core regions: North America, Latin America, and the Middle East.
+- Divestiture: Enerflex announced a definitive agreement to divest the majority of its operations in the Asia Pacific region to INNIO Group, focusing on simplifying operations and concentrating on core markets in North America, Latin America, and the Middle East.

-- Enerflex is expanding its U.S. contract compression fleet, with a 13% increase in the marketed fleet size over 2025.
+- Growth Initiatives: Continued expansion in the U.S. contract compression business, with a stable utilization rate of 94% and a 13% increase in the marketed fleet over 2025.

 3. Forward Guidance and Outlook